 ABN AMRO is one of three biggest banks in the Netherlands, serving around 6 million clients.
 The bank’s focus on customer-driven innovation is evident when looking at its digital customer experience which lives up to modern standards.

-In the past, ABN AMRO’s customer support needed to go through financial transactions manually to find each recurring payment which could then be canceled or moved by the deceased customers’ surviving relatives.
+In the past, ABN AMRO’s customer support needed to go through financial transactions manually to find each recurring payment.
+Only then could those be canceled or moved by the deceased customers’ surviving relatives.
 This method was time-consuming as the typical Dutch person has more than 11 recurring payments on average.
-Now, this process is completely digitized, relieving customers’ administrative burden of managing the recurring payments of their recently deceased relative.
+Now, this process is completely digitised.
+Thus relieving customers’ administrative burden of managing the recurring payments of their recently deceased relative.
 Helping customers in their time of need, Subaio’s next-of-kin solution contributes to banks’ positive reputation.

 “Since the start of our partnership, we significantly benefited from Subaio’s recurring payment expertise.
 We are looking forward to launching new features with Subaio in the future,” says Gijs van Wijk.

 Subaio equips banks with industry-leading recurring payment solutions.
-Features like subscription management and next-of-kin generate extra revenue for Subaio’s partner banks while saving money for their users.
-Subaio provides a best-in-class recognition accuracy of recurring payments and a fully mouldable interface that can be up and running within banks’ own environment within 3 hours.
+Features like subscription management and next-of-kin generate extra revenue for Subaio’s partner banks.
+All while saving money for their users.
+The fintech provides a best-in-class recognition accuracy of recurring payments.
+Moreover, it comes with a fully mouldable interface that can be up and running within banks’ own environment within 3 hours.
 Subaio’s solutions are trusted by 8 banks, including Nordea, ABN AMRO, and Lunar.

 About ABN AMRO